Urinary Bladder Tumor clinical trials at UC Davis

 open to eligible people ages 18 years and up

-This phase II MATCH trial studies how well treatment that is directed by genetic testing works in patients with solid tumors or lymphomas that have progressed following at least one line of standard treatment or for which no agreed upon treatment approach exists.
+This phase II MATCH screening and multi-sub-trial studies how well treatment that is directed by genetic testing works in patients with solid tumors, lymphomas, or multiple myelomas that may have spread from where it first started to nearby tissue, lymph nodes, or distant parts of the body (advanced) and does not respond to treatment (refractory).
+Patients must have progressed following at least one line of standard treatment or for which no agreed upon treatment approach exists.
 Genetic tests look at the unique genetic material (genes) of patients' tumor cells.
 Patients with genetic abnormalities (such as mutations, amplifications, or translocations) may benefit more from treatment which targets their tumor's particular genetic abnormality.
 Identifying these genetic abnormalities first may help doctors plan better treatment for patients with solid tumors, lymphomas, or multiple myeloma.

 Sacramento, California and other locations